mrandrewandrade/TER/index.md

 ---

-## How Much Does a 190 lb Man Weigh on the Moon?
+## 0.1 Q: How Much Does a 190 lb Man Weigh on the Moon?

----
+---d

 ### Given: